citusdata/citus_docs/admin_guide/upgrading_citus.rst

    Starting at version 8.1, new Citus nodes expect and require encrypted inter-node communication by default, whereas nodes upgraded to 8.1 from an earlier version preserve their earlier SSL settings.
 Be careful when adding a new Citus 8.1 (or newer) node to an upgraded cluster that does not yet use SSL.
 The :ref:`adding a worker <adding_worker_node>` section covers that situation.

 Each major and minor version of Citus is published as a package with a separate name.
 Installing a newer package will automatically remove the older version.
-Here is how to upgrade from 7.5 to 8.2 for instance:

 Step 1.
 Update Citus Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+When doing a **major** version upgrade instead, be sure to upgrade the Citus extension first, and the PostgreSQL version second (see :ref:`upgrading_postgres`).
+Here is how to do a **minor** upgrade from 8.1 to 8.2:

 **Ubuntu or Debian**

 .. code-block:: bash

   sudo apt-get update
-  sudo apt-get install postgresql-10-citus-8.2
+  sudo apt-get install postgresql-11-citus-8.2
   sudo service postgresql restart

 **Fedora, CentOS, or Red Hat**